mgsisk/providence/docs/env.md

 ## WP_THEMES

-Space-separate list of WordPress themes to install with [WP-CLI][].
+Space-separated list of WordPress themes to install with [WP-CLI][].
 The default value, `.`, is a placeholder for the following themes:

 - [classic][]